 A Notice is Appear is very serious.
 You may need to leave your family and friends behind, as well as your job and your American life.
-If you have received a Notice to Appear, or are under arrest for a traffic violation, please call us as soon as possible at 757-383-9947 locally or 866-719-0059 toll-free.
+If you have received a Notice to Appear, or are under arrest for a traffic violation, please contact us as soon as possible at (757) 422-8472 locally.
 A qualified removal and deportation attorney will meet with you to discuss your case and find a way to fight the charges.

 When Everything Goes Wrong